MaterializeInc/materialize/doc/user/content/ingest-data/postgres/cloud-sql.md

 {{% postgres-direct/before-you-begin %}}

+## A. Configure Google Cloud SQL

-## Step 1.
-Enable logical replication
+### 1. Enable logical replication

 Materialize uses PostgreSQL's [logical replication](https://www.postgresql.org/docs/current/logical-replication.html) protocol to track changes in your database and propagate them to Materialize.

-For guidance on enabling logical replication in Cloud SQL, see the [Cloud SQL documentation](https://cloud.google.com/sql/docs/postgres/replication/configure-logical-replication#configuring-your-postgresql-instance).
+To enable logical replication in Cloud SQL, see the [Cloud SQL documentation](https://cloud.google.com/sql/docs/postgres/replication/configure-logical-replication#configuring-your-postgresql-instance).

-## Step 2.
-Create a publication
+### 2. Create a publication and a Materialize user

 {{% postgres-direct/create-a-publication-other %}}

-## Step 3.
-Configure network security
+## B. Configure network security

 There are various ways to configure your database's network to allow Materialize to connect: